 I described Hollow Knight as seeming “unremarkable.”
 Its first surprise is the scale and mystery of Hallownest.
 Its second surprise is once I have mastered the vast world, it becomes an intensely boss-focused experience.
 Its saving grace from this misleading first impression is that the boss designs are incredible, challenging, and satisfying.

 Hollow Knight is masterfully crafted, but its enigmatic design can be its undoing.
 It’s not quite the videogame it first seems to be.
-I believe enjoyment will be determined by familiarity with adventure platformers.
+I believe enjoyment will be determined by familiarity with non-linear platformers.
 Players experienced with the genre’s conventions will appreciate its deliberate subversions.
-It places a greater emphasis on curious exploration and precision combat than on ever-escalating power accumulated while following a linear path through an open world.
+It places a greater emphasis on curious exploration and precision combat than on ever-escalating power accumulated while following a predetermined path through an open world.
 I worry that newcomers will see these same elements as difficult, overlarge, and abstruse.
 Since the collectibles are so easy to find, the world is eventually drained of its mystery.
 This leaves only the bosses, which are challenging and excellent.
 I think of Hollow Knight as among the best in its class, but that feeling is predicated on experience.
-I don’t recommend it to adventure platformer newcomers.
+I don’t recommend it to non-linear platformer newcomers.